 Remember–since my groups are FLEXIBLE groups, I can pull students in and out of them all the time.

-I use the information I gather from my students independent work in whole group math to set up my groups.
+I use the information I gather from my students’ independent work in whole group math to set up my groups.
+This could be something as simple as an exit ticket problem on a sticky note.
 (Do I adjust these groups everyday?
 Not usually.
 But I am always sure to refine them from unit to unit.)
 During teacher time I target students to help grow them in a certain skill.

 I usually start with my middle group…you know, the kids who are inconsistent with the objective.
 They kind of get it–but aren’t 100% sure how or why they are solving a problem a certain way.
 Normally I have found that this group of kids need a little extra practice and direction from me before they are ready to try their independent work on their own again.

-The next group I pull in are my high flyers.
+The next group I pull is my high flyers.
 This is usually very brief since they have already shown mastery of a skill.
-I use this quick check in time to make sure that they really DO get it and are comfortable with the objective.
+I use this quick check-in time to make sure that they really DO get it and are comfortable with the objective.
 By the time I pull them, they have usually finished their independent work and we can look over it.
 Once I am sure of they have mastered the skill, I give them an enrichment activity to go work on.

 The last group I pull is my group of students who are really struggling with the objective.
 I pull them last because I need to spend the most time supporting them!
 Also, by this time, if a student from my first group is still having a hard time with something, they have probably come back to me for support.
 Now, I can add them to my last group and give them another dose of targeted instruction.